pstefanovic/grpc-load-balancing/README.md

 kubectl logs -f -l app=client -n clusterip
 ```

-Observe that RPCs are not balanced, aka only one server instance is responding, other server instances are idling.
+Observe that RPCs are not balanced, aka only one server instance is responding, and other server instances are idling.

 Clean up